A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Discussion

 \section{Discussion}

 In this paper, we present a fused lasso penalized version of the SAEM algorithm.
 It allows the introduction of sparsity in the difference between group parameters for both fixed effects and variances of random effects.
 This algorithm is designed to iteratively maximize the penalized conditional expectation of the complete data likelihood.
 Simulation results show that this algorithm has good empirical convergence properties.
 The theoretical study of this algorithm will be the scope of future work.
+The penalized approach was compared to a stepwise forward algorithm. {This stepwise approach is faster to compute in the case of $G=2$ groups, but this difference in computational time will tend to be smaller as $G$ gets bigger because of the exponential growth of the number of models to be compared.
+Moreover, more parsimonious grid could be constructed for the regularization parameters values, which would accelerate our approach.
+Finally, stepwise forward approaches are known to generally suffer from high variability, for instance under generalized linear models \citep{oelker2014regularization}.}

-Several extensions could be proposed.
-First, the hypothesis that the variance covariance matrix is diagonal might be too strong.
+Several extensions {of our work} could be proposed.
+First, the {assumption that the covariance matrix} is diagonal might be too strong.
 For example, in pharmacokinetics the clearance $Cl$ and the volume of distribution parameter may be strongly correlated.
 Neglecting this correlation could have important consequences on the model prediction properties.
-Moreover, the penalty used in this work does not allow for random effect selection.
-One way to tackle these two issues would be to directly penalize the variance-covariance matrix (instead of its inverse), which could be achieved by using the reparametrisation described by \citep{bondell2010joint}.
+Moreover, the penalty used in this work does not allow {the selection of random effects}.
+One way to tackle these two issues would be to directly penalize the {covariance} matrix (instead of its inverse), which could be achieved by using the parametrization described by \cite{bondell2010joint}. {In addition, and as mentioned by one of the reviewers, the methodology described in this paper can be used under mixed effects models (linear or nonlinear) not only for continuous data but also for count, categorical or survival data as long as it keeps the following hierarchical structure:} \begin{linenomath}

+\end{linenomath} Moreover, residual error parameters were considered to be independent from the group structure but, they could be estimated within each group and then being penalized.
 In this work, group sizes are supposed equal or not too different, which is often the case in pharmacokinetic.
-The algorithm could be easily modified by introducing the group size in the sum of the group conditional expectation \citep{danaher2011joint}:
+The algorithm could be easily modified by introducing the group size in the sum of the group conditional expectation \citep{danaher2011joint}: \begin{linenomath}

-Concerning the selection of tuning parameters, other criterions than BIC have been used for generalized linear models.
-The cross-validated prediction error may be particularly useful especially for high dimensional data since the unpenalized re-estimation of the log-likelihood can not always be done.
-For NLME, this criterion has already been studied by \citep{colby2013cross} and could be easily implemented.